noobskies/socialflow/memory-bank/projectbrief.md

 ## 🚨 CRITICAL CONTEXT: Frontend Refactoring Project

-**Current Phase**: Phase 0 - Frontend Refactoring & Code Organization
+**Current Phase**: Phase 3 Complete - Dashboard Refactored into Widget Components

 **What This Is**: A functional MVP exported from Google AI Studio that needs professional refactoring